habib-university/CS224-HW1-Fall2023/README.md

 - `mkdir build`
 - `cd build`
 - On Linux use `cmake ..`.
 On windows use `cmake -G "MinGW Makefiles" ..` if you install gcc via MSYS2.
 If you installed gcc via strawberry perl, use `cmake -G "Unix Makefiles" ..`
 - On Linux use `make`.
-On windows use `mingw-make` if you used MSYS2 to install gcc.
+On windows use `mingw32-make` if you used MSYS2 to install gcc.
 If you used strawberry perl, use `gmake`